Alberta Travel Guide- How to Visit Canada’s Wild West

 Other Notable Cities

-Medicine Hat (population: 65,000), known as “The Gas City,” boasts a sunny climate, historic downtown, and proximity to the Badlands.
-Each city offers unique economic and cultural contributions to Alberta’s diverse landscape.
+Medicine Hat (population: 65,000), known as “The Gas City,” boasts a sunny climate, a historic downtown, and proximity to the Badlands.

 National & Provincial Parks